 Women of Watercolor:

-CLASSES AND WORKSHOPS 2022
+CLASSES AND WORKSHOPS 2023

 All workshop attendees must have paid their dues and be fully vaccinated and boosted.

-Workshop: Watercolor Basics
+Watercolor Basics with Jerre Smith

 July 6 9:00 a.m. – 3:30 p.m. (bring a sack lunch)

-- Location – Ann Brewster’s studio
+Location – Ann Brewster’s studio

-- Cost - $30 per WOW member per class, ($55/class non-members).
+Cost - $30 per WOW member per class, ($55/class non-members).
 If a non-member wishes to join WOW, the additional $25 will go toward membership through this year.

-• provide a review of watercolor basics for painters who would like to revisit them.
+provide beginner watercolorists with basic information that will speed up their learning curve and set them up for success and provide a review of watercolor basics for painters who would like to revisit them.

-Topics will include:
+Topics to be covered will include:

 • WC supplies - papers, brushes, paints, brands and where you can buy them